7 Billion People – What does this mean for Travel?

-So with the population due to reach 7 BILLION PEOPLE today it raises a number of worrying questions for me.
+So with the population due to reach 7 BILLION PEOPLE today, it raises several worrying questions for me.

 What does this mean for travel?

-Well one of the benefits of population growth is that every day our world gets smaller and it becomes easier to travel.
-New planes and routes to connect the growth areas means that places that were previously inaccessible can now be reached by any Joe Blogs with any tour company.
-For goodness sake you can even pay a huge sum of cash and basically be carried up Mount Everest!
+Well, one of the benefits of population growth is that every day our world gets smaller, and it becomes easier to travel.
+New planes and routes to connect the growth areas mean that places previously inaccessible can now be reached by any Joe Blogs with any tour company.
+You can even pay a considerable sum of cash and basically be carried up Mount Everest!

-However, Population Growth does raise a number of issues.
+However, Population Growth does raise several issues.
 The greatest one which I have noticed is that I feel that every location I travel to becomes more Westernised.
-For every kind of traveller this creates problem.
-Although we may not all be perpetual traveller’s trying to “find” oneself the majority of us DO travel to explore new areas and cultures that we don’t get at home.
+For every kind of traveler, this creates a problem.
+Although we may not know all about bethe perpetual travelers trying to “find” ourselves, most of us DO travel to explore new areas and cultures that we don’t get at home.

-So these unique and new destinations will no longer be authentic in 20, 10 or even 1 years time.
-What will travellers do?
+So these unique and new destinations will no longer be authentic in 20, 10, or even 1 year.
+What will travelers do?
 Will we just travel for rest and relaxation?
 I know some people travel to the same destination year on year and absolutely love it.

 How will this growing population affect my future travel plans?